pkolyvas/nightscout-as-code-aws/README.md

 ## Approach

 This project ***does not** provide a free alternative to Heroku*.
-Rather it takes the position that these files can be easily run anywhere for very low cost.
+Rather it takes the position that these files can be more easily run anywhere for very low cost.

 ## What's in the box